ZeelNightwolf/EcoDataExporter/README.md

 # EcoDataExporter
 Currently Updated for use with Eco v0.9.X

-A repo of the modules used by FZM to export data from an ECO server for use on the Wiki.
+A repo of the modules used by ElixrMods to export data from an ECO server for use on the Wiki.
 It currently exports the data required for the wiki modules in a lua table.

 A number of lua table data files are exported for: